intellij-elm/intellij-elm/README.md

 * and more...

+# Installation

+You can install the plugin from within the JetBrains IDE by going to `Settings -> Plugins` and then searching for "Elm".
+Then click the `Search in repositories` link.

+If, however, you need to install a specific version of the plugin, you can get it from [the releases page](https://github.com/klazuka/intellij-elm/releases).

 # Attaching Elm JSON files

 One major change since earlier versions of this plugin is that you must now attach your Elm project's JSON manifest